Quito: Plaza Foch (La Zona)

 This area is considered to be the zona rosa of the city.
 It hosts various night clubs and bars, and has a great night vibe, complete with street vendors selling gum, cigarettes and other small items.
 Plaza Foch is heavily frequented from Thursday to Saturday, and draws tourists from all over the world.
 For this reason, prices for liquor, beer and food are expensive compared to other places in Quito.
 Due to its small driveways and big sidewalks, it's mostly a pedestrian area.

 Parks

 Metropolitano

-Parque Metropolitano Guanguiltagua is the largest urban park in South America at 1,376 acre (as reference, New York's Central Park is 843 acres).
-The park is located in northern Quito, on the hill of Bellavista behind Estadio Olímpico Atahualpa.
+The Guanguiltagua Metropolitan Park (Parque Metropolitano "Guanguiltagua") is the largest urban park in South America at 1,376 acre (as reference, New York's Central Park is 843 acres).
+The park is in northern Quito, on the hill of Bellavista behind Estadio Olímpico Atahualpa.
 The park is suited for mountain biking, walking, and running.
 Most of it is eucalyptus forest with trails, but there also are numerous sculptures on display.
 The park has four sites that can be used for picnics or barbecues, and the eastern section has a view of Cotopaxi, Antisana, and the Guayllabamba river basin.